 auto terrain = std::make_shared<FlatTerrain>(ground);

-FlightSimulator sim(physicsVars, ball, atmos, ground, terrain);
+FlightSimulator sim(ball, atmos, terrain);

 When a terrain is provided, the flight simulator queries terrain properties at each position during the simulation.